 Scotland Street Press

 Scotland Street Press is a Scottish and International independent publisher of fiction, history, poetry and translation.
-We were founded in 2014 in Scotland Street, Edinburgh.
-We publish five books a year, prioritising new and diverse authors, and promote books through constant live events.
+We were founded in 2014 in Scotland Street, Edinburgh, by author Jean Findlay on the proceeds of the US rights sale of Chasing Lost Time – the life of C K Scott Moncrieff, Soldier, Spy, Translator.
+The company has gone on to publish six books a year, prioritising new and diverse authors, and promotes books through constant live events.

 Jean Findlay, Founder,

 Head of Publishing

 We are dedicated to diversity and showcasing new and under-represented voices in Scotland.
 In response to Black Lives Matter our next series ‘International Women 2021’ will include two BAME women poets living in Scotland.
 We are committed to developing a publishing house that helps promote Scotland in all its diversity as a distinctive creative voice in the world.